ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Introduction

 Certificates {{!RFC5280}} in the Web PKI are most commonly used to authenticate domain names.
-Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
+Thus, certification authorities (CAs) in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.